 When you hear the word ketamine, chances are good that the first thing that pops into your head is its potential for abuse as a recreational drug.
 However, this powerful drug may hold the key to treating depression.
 Ketamine has the ability to alter the brain’s chemistry and can help control the release of certain hormones.
-At our office in Seattle, WA, our therapy is administered and overseen by a board certified anesthesiologist Dr. Hostetter, with over 13 years of administering anesthesia, including ketamine.
-The dosages are closely determined and monitored and can only be obtained in clinic during the procedures.
+At our office in Seattle, WA, our therapy is administered and overseen by a board-certified anesthesiologist Dr. Hostetter, with over 13 years of administering anesthesia, including ketamine.
+The dosages are closely determined and monitored and can only be obtained in the clinic during the procedures.

 Major depression is often treated using various antidepressant drugs, but some of these are associated with a number of negative side effects, their effectiveness varies from person to person, and it can take weeks before promising positive results are seen by patients.
 Ketamine provides an alternative treatment option that has been shown to be both effective and quick at addressing major depression.

 Ketamine was first introduced to the medical field as a form of anesthesia during the Vietnam War.
 While helping to reduce pain by itself, ketamine was also able to serve as a stimulant to help other sedatives work better, allowing individuals to take smaller doses of painkiller medications.
 These lower doses helped to limit addiction and cut wartime medical costs.

 As is well known, when taken at higher dosages, ketamine can result in increased sensations and possibly hallucinations.
 However, when used properly, it has great potential for healing.
 Ketamine works by binding to the N-methyl-d-aspartate, or NMDA receptors.
 When bound by glutamate, this receptor is excitatory, but it’s overstimulation can lead to cell and neuron death.
 This can lead to Alzheimer’s, Parkinson’s disease, anxiety, depression, schizophrenia, and more.